 TGbe editor: Please add the following new subclause to section 35.3.6

-35.3.6.3 AP Notification of Link Disablement / Enablement
+35.3.6.3 AP Notification of BSS Link Disablement / Enablement

-An AP MLD may disable one or more setup links it is operating with one or more associated non-AP MLDs.
-When the link is disabled by the AP MLD, it shall not be used for any frame exchange by any non-AP MLD (associated or unassociated).
+An AP MLD may disable one or more setup links it is operating within the BSS.
+When the link is defined as BSS disabled link by the AP MLD, it shall not be used for any frame exchange within this BSS by any non-AP MLD (associated or unassociated).

-During the disablement duration, the setup link maintains state (with all the link parameters defined during the link setup procedure) but is prohibited for any frame exchange.
+During the BSS link disablement duration, the setup link maintains state (with all the link parameters defined before the BSS link disablement preocedure) but is prohibited for any frame exchange within that BSS.

-An AP MLD shall notify that a link is disabled, as follows:
+An AP MLD shall notify that a link is a BSS disabled link, as follows:

-The AP affiliated with the AP MLD that is operating on the setup link to be disabled shall set the Link Disablement indication subfield to 1 and the Link Disablement Count subfield to 0 in the EHT Operation Element included in the Beacon, Probe Response and (Re)Association Response frames that it transmits.
+The AP affiliated with the AP MLD that is operating on the setup link to be disabled shall set the BSS Link Disablement indication subfield to 1 and the BSS Link Disablement Count subfield to 0 in BSS Link Disablement Parameters field of the EHT Operation Element included in the Beacon, Probe Response and (Re)Association Response frames that it transmits.

-The AP affiliated with the same AP MLD as the affiliated AP that is operating on the setup link to be disabled shall set the Link Disabled subfield to 1 in the Neighbor AP Information field of the RNR element included in either the Beacon or Probe Response frames that it transmits.
+The AP affiliated with the same AP MLD as the affiliated AP that is operating on the setup link to be disabled within the BSS shall set the BSS Link Disabled subfield to 1 in the Neighbor AP Information field of the RNR element included in either the Beacon or Probe Response frames that it transmits.

 Notes:

-Unassociated non-AP MLDs use only the Link Disabled indication in the RNR to avoid sending any Probe Request / Association Requst frames on the disabled link.
+Unassociated non-AP MLDs use only the BSS Link Disabled subfield indication in the RNR to avoid sending any Probe Request / Association Requst frames on the disabled link.

-Associated non-AP MLDs may use either the Link Disablement indication subfield in EHT Operation element or the Link disabled indication in the RNR to avoid exchanging any frame with the AP MLD on the disabled link.
+Associated non-AP MLDs may use either the BSS Link Disablement indication subfield in EHT Operation element or the BSS Link disabled subfield indication in the RNR to avoid exchanging any frame with the AP MLD on the disabled link.

-An AP MLD shall notify that a link is enabled, as follows:
+An AP MLD shall notify that a link is a BSS enabled link, as follows:

-The AP affiliated with the AP MLD that is operating on the enabled setup link shall set the the Link Disablement indication subfield to 0 in the EHT Operation Element included in the Beacon, Probe Response, (Re)Association Response frames it transmits.
+The AP affiliated with the AP MLD that is operating on the enabled setup link shall set the the BSS Link Disablement indication subfield to 0 in the EHT Operation Element included in the Beacon, Probe Response, (Re)Association Response frames it transmits.

-The AP affiliated with the same AP MLD as the affiliated AP which is operating on the enabled setup link shall set the Link Disabled subfield to 0 in the Neighbor AP Information field of the RNR element included either in the Beacon or Probe Response frames that it transmits.
+The AP affiliated with the same AP MLD as the affiliated AP which is operating on the enabled setup link shall set the BSS Link Disabled subfield to 0 in the Neighbor AP Information field of the RNR element included either in the Beacon or Probe Response frames that it transmits.

-Note: When a setup link becomes enabled (after it is disabled), it can be immediately used for frame exchange by any non-AP MLD, using the parameters set for this link during the setup procedure.
+Note: When a setup link becomes a BSS enabled link (after it is disabled within the BSS), it can be immediately used for frame exchange by any non-AP MLD, using the parameters set for this link before it has been disabled.